harshchan/T-Rex-chrome-game-hack-/README.md

 add the script in console by opening inspect element of the webpage of chrome dino game then hit enter and start the game.

+---you can set speed as much as you like ;)